 Over time, gum tissue and bone will grow into the gap and close up, allowing you to return to your normal eating and drinking routine.
 However, bear in mind that because there is now a gap where your tooth used to be, your other teeth may shift slightly or you may have problems chewing.
 For this reason, itā€™s advised to go for a checkup or discuss implant options with your dentist after your procedure.

 It is essential to avoid all hard foods post-procedure.
 Any pressure or trauma to the treatment site will only aggravate the tooth and slow down the healing process.
-Below are a list of foods that are appropriate to eat after your treatment:
+Below is a list of foods that are appropriate to eat after your treatment:

 Do eat and drink: